Feature Annotations

 yourself explicitly, and having the feature attached to all taint flowing

 through the function.
-This is done by adding the AttachToSource
+This is done by adding the AttachToSource,

-annotations in a model file:
+AttachToSink, and AttachToTito annotations in a model file:

 # Attaching taint to sources.